-on surfaces under a range of temperatures and relative humidity
+on surfaces under a range of temperatures, relative humidity, and UV Index

 SARS-CoV-2 Surface Decay Calculator